Gun laws in Oklahoma

-Gun laws in Oklahoma regulate the sale, possession, and use of firearms and ammunition in the state of Oklahoma in the United States.
+Gun laws in Oklahoma regulate the manufacture, sale, possession, and use of firearms and ammunition in the state of Oklahoma in the United States.

 Oklahoma is generally a gun-friendly state, and has mostly less-restrictive gun laws.
 Being part of the Southern United States and Western United States, Oklahoma is home to a strong gun culture, which is reflected in Oklahoma's gun laws.

 On May 15, 2012, Oklahoma State Senate Bill 1733 was signed into law by Governor Mary Fallin, which authorized open and concealed carry of handguns by permit holders.
 This law took effect November 1, 2012, and made Oklahoma the 25th state of the United States to allow licensed open carry.
 On February 27, 2019, Governor Kevin Stitt signed constitutional carry into law.
 The law became effective on November 1, 2019.